Azure/dotnet-template-azure-iot-edge-module/README.md

 We support multiple architectures, so users have to specify all the architectures corresponding arguments to true to enable it. windows-x64 is default true.

 You could refer to above list for argument meaning.

-ps: I will leave the naming convertion to be discussed.

 ## Next Steps
 To be documented.